deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 However, we are lucky that the Helm Chart of Kube-Prometheus-Stack already handles ingresses.
 So we only need to add two PVs and a secret.

-If you are not familiar with Helm, basically, it's a software used for templating, similar to Ansible.
-Every variables are stored inside a `values.yaml` file.
-Helm is able to override these values by addind an another values file on top (for example `values-production.yaml`).
+If you are not familiar with Helm, it's a software used for templating, similar to Ansible.
+Every variable is stored inside a `values.yaml` file.
+Helm can override these values by adding a additional values file on top (for example `values-production.yaml`).

 If we were to deploy manually, we would call: